angular-ui/grunt-uidocs/README.md

 NOTE: this plugin requires Grunt >=0.4.x and is NOT YET RELEASED.

-ATTENTION: grunt-ngdocs 0.2+ is for angularjs 1.2+ grunt-ngdocs 0.2.5 supports angularjs 1.3+ too.
+ATTENTION: grunt-uidocs 0.2+ is for angularjs 1.2+ grunt-uidocs 0.2.5 supports angularjs 1.3+ too.
 Please include angular.js with the scripts option

 ## Getting Started